squito/squito.github.com/_posts/2013-12-27-scala-reflection.md

 <script src="https://gist.github.com/squito/7847796.js?file=repl_method_filter_1.scala"></script>

 I only had one problem left.
-I wanted my macro to only supply a definition for *undefined* methods.
-My example trait supplied a definition for `y`, but I hadn't filtered it out yet.
+I wanted my macro to only supply an implementation for *undefined* methods.
+My example trait supplied an implementation for `y`, but I hadn't filtered it out yet.

 #### Detour: Using Reflection on Methods